Tutorial on how to visualise, analyse and interpret stable isotope data

 Visualizes digital archaeology as a fantasy landscape.

-Provides easy access to, and manipulation of, the Munsell colours
+Provides easy access to, and manipulation of, the munsell colours

 Make a stratigraphic-style plot-schematic of sediment colour using munsell values